alpaka-group/llama/docs/pages/virtualrecord.rst

     auto pixel2 = pixel; // independent copy

 Technically, :cpp:`llama::One` is a :cpp:`llama::VirtualRecord` which stores a scalar :cpp:`llama::View` inside, using the mapping :cpp:`llama::mapping::One`.
-This also has the unfortunate consequence that a :cpp:`llama::One` is now a value type with deep-copy semantic.
+This also has the consequence that a :cpp:`llama::One` is now a value type with deep-copy semantic.
-We might address this inconsistency at some point.

 Arithmetic and logical operatores